soda-research/vitrage/doc/source/contributor/vitrage-first_steps.rst

 Vitrage in action
 =================

-In order to see Vitrage in action, you should place your templates under */etc/vitrage/templates*.
+In order to see Vitrage in action, you should add templates to Vitrage using ``vitrage template add`` API.
 See template_ example.

 .. _template: host_high_memory_consumption.yaml